rjridle/RISCV_Chisel/MyChiselProject/README.md

 The file riscvSingle.scala located at MyChiselProject/src/main/scala/riscvSingle
 is the main file containing the whole architecture.

+When first downloading the repo run ./installDependencies.sh to install things like java and sbt which are needed to run Chisel.
+After that, projects are ready to be ran.

 To simulate the processor:
-1. Open riscvSingle.scala located at MyChiselProject/src/main/scala/riscvSingle
-   in a test editor
-2. Replace the path inside of the "loadMemoryFromFile" function with your absolute path.
-Should look like /absolute/path/to/risc-v-chisel/MyChiselProject/tests/some_test.x Located in tests/ there are example hex files (\*.x) and machine language files (\*.s) that can be used.
-3. Navigate back the MyChiselProjects/
+3. Navigate to MyChiselProjects/
-4. Once inside MyChiselProjects/, run the command sbt 'runMain riscvSingle.top'
+4. Once inside MyChiselProjects/, run the command script

+	./runProject.sh [project file name] [test file name]

+   DO NOT USE EXTENSIONS or else it will not work. project file name should be the name of the main file and it MUST be located in src/main/scala/.
+Test files are found in tests/ and the path starting from tests must be entered.
+For example:

+	./runProject.sh riscvSingle beqTests/simpBeq
+   or
+	./runProject.sh riscvSingle fib

 For more information about Chisel and the RISCV processor, see the LaTeX documentation.